Smartskills

 If something does not work and you are wondering if your fetched ngrok binary is the correct version for your architecture, type which ngrok and then use the file command on the result, e.g. file /usr/local/bin/ngrok.
 The output will include something like ELF 64-bit LSB executable, x86-64 or ELF 64-bit LSB executable, ARM aarch64.

 Installs ngrok to /usr/local/bin/ngrok and creates a service file /etc/systemd/system/ngrok.service to run ngrok as a daemon at boot.
-It also builds a file called ~/.config/ngrok/ngrok.yml with your configuration.
+It also builds a file called ~/.ngrok2/ngrok.yml with your configuration.
 Finally, it creates the ~/ngrok_updater.sh auto-updater file that refreshes your tunnel details when you reboot.

 macOS